Warriors for lifelong learning

 As Wayne State University School of Medicine student Hasan Naserdean pointed to the various segments of a real human brain, 9-year-old Brooklyn Wrightbarber recited their names and functions, captivating her audience of four medical students.

 “I think we have a neurosurgeon,” one of the students quipped.

-Under the guidance of WSU medical students and faculty, Wrightbarber and other young minds participated in hands-on workshops and activities at the Reach Out to Youth event presented by the School of Medicine’s Black Medical Association.
-The event — this year themed “Fitness and Nutrition: Don’t Just Think About It, Be About It” — seeks to introduce children ages 7 to 11 in underrepresented populations to the possibility of careers in science and medicine.
+Under the guidance of WSU medical students and faculty, Wrightbarber and other young minds participated in hands-on workshops and activities at the 2018 Reach Out to Youth event presented by the School of Medicine’s Black Medical Association.
+The event — which was themed “Fitness and Nutrition: Don’t Just Think About It, Be About It” — seeks to introduce children ages 7 to 11 in underrepresented populations to the possibility of careers in science and medicine.

 The interaction between medical students and attendees is a critical component of Reach Out to Youth, which attracts several hundred children and their parents (who attend their own workshops on a variety of topics) each year.

 “If we want to be good doctors, we have to have strong ties to the community,” says John Orelien, a third-year medical student.
 “We don’t often get that chance because we spend so much time studying, so this is a way to give back to the community.
 And I love to see how the kids react and have a great time.”

 For Steve Kahn, Math Corps isn’t just about teaching Detroit youth algebraic equations.
 It’s about helping them succeed at life.

 “At the beginning, it was, ‘Let me see if I can help a few kids out,’” says Kahn, co-founder of Math Corps and director of the WSU Center for Excellence and Equity in Mathematics.
 “Now it’s, ‘Let me see if I can teach kids to care about themselves and each other.’”